Patchogue, New York: New York State Assembly

 Patchogue is located within New York's 7th State Assembly district, which as of July 2025 is represented by Jarett Gandolfo (R–Sayville).

 Federal representation

 United States Congress

 Patchogue is located entirely within New York's 2nd congressional district, which as of July 2025 is represented in the United States Congress by Andrew Garbarino (R–Bayport).

 United States Senate

 As with the rest of New York, Patchogue is represented in the United States Senate by Kirsten E. Gillibrand (D) and Charles E. Schumer (D).

 Politics

 In the 2024 U.S. presidential election, the majority of Patchogue's voters voted for Donald J. Trump (R).

 Education

 Schools

 Patchogue is primarily located within the boundaries of (and is thus served by) the Patchogue-Medford Central School District.
-However, the some of the westernmost parts of Patchogue are instead located within (and served) by the Bayport-Blue Point School District.
+However, some of the westernmost parts of Patchogue are instead located within (and served) by the Bayport-Blue Point School District.
 There are primary, middle and high schools, plus continuing education programs for adults.